Dansoftowner/PDFViewerFX/README.md

 ## Usage

-First, you have to import the neccessary class:
+First, you have to import the necessary class:
 ```java
 import com.dansoftware.pdfdisplayer.PDFDisplayer;
 ```